-- KCSO Gray embroidered vest - Black business slacks.
+- KCSO Gray embroidered vest (provided by County) - Black business slacks.
 Optional belt.
-No jeans or form fitting stretch pants/leggings. - Solid black close-toed shoes - Solid colored long or short sleeved shirt without graphics or logos
+No jeans or form fitting stretch pants/leggings.

+- Solid black close-toed shoes - Solid colored long or short sleeved shirt without graphics or logos

 The parties agree that this Section may, by mutual agreement, be opened during the term of this Agreement.